NSW National Parks and Wildlife Service

-The National Parks and Wildlife Service (NPWS) is a directorate of the New South Wales Department of Planning and Environment responsible for managing most of the protected areas in the state of New South Wales, Australia.
-Despite its name the NPWS is a state agency rather than a national one, with similarly named counterparts fulfilling comparable functions in other states and territories.
+The National Parks and Wildlife Service (NPWS) is a directorate of the New South Wales Department of Climate Change, Energy, the Environment and Water and responsible for managing more than 890 national parks and reserves, covering over 7.5 million hectares of land across the state of New South Wales, Australia.
+Despite its name the NPWS is a state government agency rather than federal government, likewise as other states and territories National Parks agencies around Australia.
+However the states and territories agencies around Australia do still work closely together.

 History

 The NPWS was established in 1967 when the Fauna Protection Panel and the Parks and Reserves Branch of the NSW Lands Department were amalgamated under Lands Minister Tom Lewis AO.
 Lewis also established a charity, the National Parks Foundation, to assist the NPWS in raising funds for conservation.
-The first Director of the NPWS was Sam P. Weems, formerly of the US National Park Service.
+The first Co-ordinator General of the NPWS was Sam P. Weems, a former superintendent in the US National Park Service.
 Seven years after the founding of the NPWS, various state laws regulating flora and fauna were consolidated together into the National Parks and Wildlife Act 1974, which remains the enabling legislation for the NPWS to this day.
+Training of NPWS staff and rangers was conducted at an academy training facility located within the Royal National Park area.

 From its establishment in 1967 until 2003 the NPWS was a discrete agency of the NSW Government.
 Since that time it has been a directorate of various broader state government departments.
 In September 2003 it joined with the Environment Protection Authority, Resource New South Wales, and the Royal Botanic Gardens and Domain Trust to form the Department of Environment and Conservation.
 This department, by then renamed as the Department of Environment, Climate Change and Water, was abolished in 2011, and the NPWS was transferred to the Office of Environment & Heritage under the Department of Premier and Cabinet.
 In 2014 the Office of Environment & Heritage was transferred to the Department of Planning and Environment before also being abolished in 2019.
 Today, the NPWS continues to be a part of the Department of Planning and Environment cluster, within the Environment and Heritage Group.